 If you have any questions about program costs, direct costs, indirect costs, or how your financial aid is calculated; please visit the financial aid office the school or give us a call at 610-253-2527.

-Financial Aid Verification Policy:
+Financial Aid Verification Policy

-Falcon Institute of Health and Science has developed a policy for the verification of information provided by applicants for Federal Title IV student financial aid.
+Falcon Institute of Health and Science has developed the following policies and procedures for the verification of information provided by applicants for Federal Title IV student financial aid.